Ayse Zarakol

 - International Studies Association Northeast 2023 Yale H. Ferguson Award for the best book

-- International Studies Association HIST Section 2023 Guicciardini Prize for the best book
+Studies Association HIST Section 2023 Guicciardini Prize for the best book

 - International Studies Association Theory Section 2023 best book prize honourable mention